Circles

 Secant: A line that intersects two points on an arc/circumference of a circle is called the secant.

-Arc of a Circle: An arc of a circle is referred to as a curve, that is a part or portion of its circumference.
+Arc of a Circle: An arc of a circle is referred to as a curve which is a part or portion of its circumference.

-For better understanding observe the given image depicting all parts of a circle.
+Observe the figure given below which shows all the important parts of a circle.

 Properties of Circle